andycranston/ipv4zeropad/README.md

 ".py" => "/usr/bin/python3",
 ```

-Finally restart the `lighttpd` web server to any changes to
+Finally restart the `lighttpd` web server so any changes to
 the `lighttpd.conf` file are applied:

 ```